The Orioles placed outfielder Mark Smith on the disabled list yesterday and called up pitcher Garrett Stephenson from Triple-A Rochester.

 "I think they put me on the DL to protect me," Smith said.
 "It feels a lot better today, but when I step on it wrong it sends a chill right through my entire leg.
 But at least I'm able to put some pressure on it now.
 I think I'll be all right in a week or so."

-Stephenson, a starter with the Red Wings, will begin his first stint in the majors in the bullpen, and his arrival gives the Orioles 11 pitchers on the roster.
-Manager Davey Johnson said it's possible the right-hander could earn a spot in the rotation if he excels in relief.
+Stephenson, a starter with the Red Wings, will begin his first stint in the majors in the bullpen.

 Stephenson, 24, was born in Takoma Park and played high school and amateur ball in Frederick and Washington counties.
 He was 5-5 with a 4.50 ERA before the recall in his first Triple-A season and had thrown three straight complete games, yielding nine hits and five walks and striking out 19.
 He had a 1.44 ERA in those three starts.

-Stephenson arrived in Baltimore last evening and Johnson said he is looking forward to having the extra arm in the bullpen.
-Relivers Armando Benitez, Roger McDowell and Arthur Rhodes are on the DL.
+His arrival gives the Orioles 11 pitchers on the roster.
+Manager Davey Johnson said it's possible the right-hander could earn a spot in the rotation if he excels in relief, but Johnson said he is looking forward to having the extra arm in the bullpen.
+Relievers Armando Benitez, Roger McDowell and Arthur Rhodes are on the DL.